PowerDNS/pdns/pdns/dnsdistdist/docs/eol.rst

 End of life statements
 ======================

 We aim to have a major release every six months.
 The latest major release train receives correctness, stability and security updates by the way of minor releases.
-We support older release trains with critical updates for one year after the following major release.
+We support older release trains with critical updates for one year after the subsequent major release.

 Older releases are marked end of life and receive no updates at all.
 Pre-releases do not receive immediate security updates.